Ryanair says Aer Lingus bid blocked by regulator

 “It was and remains Aer Lingus’s position that the offer should never have been made,” it said in a statement.

-Ryanair, Europe’s biggest budget airline, was told last month that it had one last chance to submit measures to ensure the proposed 694 million-euro ($928 million) merger did not reduce competition.
+Ryanair, Europe’s biggest budget airline, was told last month that it had one last chance to submit measures to ensure the proposed 694 million-euro merger did not reduce competition.

 Ryanair’s latest offer to the Commission included ceding 43 routes to a newly created Irish subsidiary of British airline Flybe (FLYB.L) and hand to British Airways ICAG.L. the routes Aer Lingus operates from London’s Gatwick Airport.